dovetail-genomics/capture/docs/source/library_qc.rst

    No-Dup Cis Read Pairs >= 1kb                  75,565,252   52.44%
    No-Dup Cis Read Pairs >= 10kb                 46,482,376   32.26%

-- We recommend a minimum of 150M **Total Read Pairs**
+- For each library, we recommend a minimum of 150 M **Total Read Pairs**
-- **PCR Dup Read Pairs** may range from 10% up to 35%
+- Typically, **PCR Dup Read Pairs** range from 10% up to 35%
-- **No-Dup Trans Read Pairs** are typically around 20% to 30% but lowere or higher values are often observed in good quality libraries (12%-35%)
+- **No-Dup Trans Read Pairs** are typically around 20% to 30% but lower or higher values alone are not reflective of poor library quality (e.g. 12%-35% are often observed with good quality libraries)
 - **No-Dup Cis Read Pairs >= 1kb** is typically between 50% to 65%